Hedgebrunch visits Limewood Hotel and Spa in the south coast’s New Forest, the perfect foil to hectic urban life.

-When the city (which ever yours may be) does get too much the country retreat is always a safe bet for that much needed decompression.
+When the city, which ever yours may be, gets too much, the country retreat is always a safe bet for that much needed decompression.
 Us Brits are old hands at escaping to the country – it’s a small island of course – and this means full-on silence in open fields or wooded glens is but a few hours away.
-A small hop for most global citizens used to long distance travel.
+A small hop for most global citizens used to mean long distance travel.

 London, as a global centre, has to be one of the best spots in the world for this.
-Want to get out of the pressure cooker and forget the week’s market woes or the thousandth due diligence question?
-Well, look no further then Limewood Hotel and Spa in the south coast’s New Forest.
+We have so many options for escaping the pressure cooker and forgetting the week’s market woes or the thousandth due diligence question.
+Limewood Hotel offered us the antidote this weekend.

-Lime Wood is at once superbly finished and welcomingly laid back.
-A break here feels like a trip to a friend’s country pad as you’re invited to wander the main houses eclectic rooms, settling in comfy fire-side armchairs or pulling on a pair of wellies to enjoy the great outdoors.
-Staff are always on hand, yet unobtrusive, too so being offered a drink or something to nibble on feels like a you’re in good company with warm hosts rather than demanding service.
+This grand yet fun pile of bricks is at once superbly finished and welcomingly laid back.
+A break here feels like a trip to a friend’s country pad as you’re invited to wander the main house’s eclectic rooms, settling in comfy fire-side armchairs or don a pair of wellies to enjoy the great outdoors.
+Staff are always on hand, yet unobtrusive, so being offered a drink or something to nibble on feels like a you’re in good company with warm hosts rather than demanding service.

-There are rooms in the main house but also outbuildings, including a large coach house, cottages and cabins which create a lovely collegiate atmosphere about the grounds.
-Families, couples and the odd four legged friend bounce around, all showing happy a relaxed grins – there must be something in the water here.
+There are rooms in the main house but also outbuildings, including a large coach house, cottages and cabins.
+This serves to create a lovely collegiate atmosphere about the grounds.
+Families, couples and the odd four legged friend bounce around, all showing happy a relaxed grins – there’s something in the water here.

-The spa is everything you could hope for; three floors of single and double treatment rooms, indoor and outdoor pools of every nature.
+The spa at Limewood is everything you could hope for; three floors of single and double treatment rooms, indoor and outdoor pools of every nature.
 Plus there’s steam and sauna rooms and a fantastic raw food café offering healthy but hearty fare that manages to be good for both your body and soul at once.
 At the end (or indeed the beginning) of a long day you can’t go wrong here.
-Days can easily be filled in this haven but for the more adventurous there’s biking and hiking aplenty in the New Forest too.
+Your whole stay can easily be filled in this haven- but for the more adventurous, there’s biking and hiking aplenty in the New Forest too.

 You really don’t have to move if you don’t want to though – we spent one of the days we were there working in the main study which was a welcome change to the office.
 It’s available for board meetings or casual use and you can easily take lunch and enjoy service whilst there.
 For a company away-day or weekend it suits perfectly.